Tzu Chi: Republic of China (Taiwan)

-International disaster relief
+Outside Greater China

 Tzu Chi has participated in numerous other relief projects around the world, including sending teams to Indonesia and Sri Lanka in the wake of the tsunami resulting from the 2004 Indian Ocean earthquake as well as to Pakistan after the 2005 earthquake in their northern mountains.
 The later was done despite poor relations between the governments of the two countries.

+Following the disappearance of Malaysia Airlines Flight 370 in 2014, Tzu Chi immediately sent their specially trained teams to Beijing and Malaysia to provide trauma relief and emotional support to families and others affected by the tragedy, in accordance with a 2007 agreement with Malaysia Airlines to fulfill the need for emergency response support services.

 In the aftermath of Hurricane Sandy, the organization announced on 18 November 2012 a donation of $10 million in the form of $300 and $600 Visa debit cards to those affected in the New York and New Jersey area.
 Volunteers handed out these cards in parts of Brooklyn, Queens, and Staten Island.
 Tzu Chi was also active in providing aid following the 2015 Nepal earthquake.
 Tzu Chi was also active in relief efforts during Hurricane Harvey in 2017, the group provided aid, as well as cash gifts for those who helped the community during the disaster.
 In 2016, the organization distributed in the United States over $2 million in cash cards to disaster victims.
 As of 2015, Tzu Chi has provided disaster relief aid to over 85 countries worldwide.

 During the Covid pandemic, the Tzu Chi foundation continued its disaster relief work, providing resources to families struggling with poverty.
 For example, after months of searching, in December 2020 the Tzu Chi found a location for a pandemic-related food distribution event, partnering with the Church of Jesus Christ of Latter-day Saints and the Echame La Mano Pura Vida Foundation to provide food, water, and other essentials.
 The foundation has also had pre-pandemic humanitarian work in the United States, such as their Happy Campus Program, Mobile Food Pantry Program, and educational programs.

 Following the 2023 Monterey Park shooting, in the United States, Tzu Chi volunteers went to relay information in Mandarin and Cantonese to victims’ families, of whom many were Taiwanese Americans, and assist in funeral arrangements.
 Tzu Chi volunteers were also recruited by the Los Angeles County District Attorney’s Office to translate personal information, and link families’ needs to government resources.

 Global presence

-Tzu Chi's headquarters is in Hualien County, Taiwan.
+Tzu Chi's headquarters is located in Xincheng Township, Hualien County, Taiwan.